Lately, we have had contact from many dentists wishing to buy or sell a dental practice.

 Practices with all of the above ticked and in balance will achieve top dollars compared to those practices that have one or more of these factors out of balance.

-Obviously, practices with greater profit margins will sell for a higher price compared to less profitable practices.
+Obviously, practices with greater profit margins will sell for a higher price than less profitable practices.

 Using the example, the $1m fees with a net profit of $200K after deducting an owner “salary” of 40 % of fees less lab costs will be worth more than the same practice generating $100,000 of net profit.